chancovsky/hex-to/README.md

 | hex              |    ✅    |     ✅     |       ✅        |      ✅       |

 ### Building Source Code
-All code editing is doen within the `\src` directory and when you are ready to try a new build just use `npm run build` and a new build will be created in the `\dist` directory.
+All code editing is done within the `\src` directory and when you are ready to try a new build just use `npm run build` and a new build will be created in the `\dist` directory.

 ### Unit Tests

-Unit test have been done using a basic Jest implimentation.
+Unit test have been done using a basic Jest implementation.
 These tests can found under the `\test` directory and can be run using `npm run test`.

 ## Authors